 5. Nitto Dune Grappler

-With a blend of on-road comfort and engineered performance on packed dirt, sand and loose rocks, these popular and highly rated tires from Nitto feature aggressive reinforcement and 3-ply polyester sidewall construction for maximum protection and durability.
+With a blend of on-road comfort and engineered performance on packed dirt, sand and loose rocks, these popular and highly rated sand tires for trucks and Jeeps from Nitto feature aggressive reinforcement and 3-ply polyester sidewall construction for maximum protection and durability.
+They are also some of the best sand tires you can buy.
 Carefully selected void ratios between the tread blocks were chosen to provide added grip and traction to assist drivers in aggressive maneuvers at speed over loose surfaces, and 3D grooving supports a more rigid tread block that helps mitigate irregular wear and road noise that result from unwanted tread-lug movement.
 Shoppers can select their Dune Grappler tires with one of two sidewall design, to help customize the look of their new tires perfectly for the application.

 Owner reviews rate this tire highly for dry performance and quietness, though comfort proves to be the weakest rating.
 Finally, expert reviews note that a lowered siping area helps keep more of the tire in contact with the sand beneath, for flotation that’s important while driving in these unique conditions.